 Records show that the Sorcerer City of Notarikon was built upon an already existing city-state on the far eastern edge of the Kingdom of Parthania once called Torion.
 This independent city-state, Torion, would have likely faded into history if not for a single event nearly 2000 years ago.

-For in the year 950 B.E.
-One of the last of the enigmatic Qahoori Nomads, Enkil, made his way to the fledgling city-state, offering his services to the King of Torion.
+For In the year 950 B.E. one of the last of the enigmatic and powerful Qahoori Nomads, Enkil, made his way to the fledgling city-state, offering his services to the King of Torion.
 The King accepted the Qahoori’s request, giving him the title of Court Sorcerer and authority as the King’s advisor.

 Returning the King’s favor, Enkil taught a few members of the royal court deep secrets of magic and founded a great library above and beneath the city, henceforth referred to as the Grand Archives.
 The Grand Archives doubled as a magical fortress, protecting some ancient Qahoori text Enkil brought along with him as well as numerous other magical tomes he personally wrote over the centuries to follow.

-In this same period of time, many nomadic Elves arrived in Torion.
-These nomadic elves were banished from the Elven Homelands thousands of years ago for violating the Elder Laws, allegedly by daring to innovate, invent, and experiment with magic in ways that did not correspond to said laws and in defiance of nature and their people’s definition of magic according to the Elder Tomes and disturbingly reminiscent of the events that lead to the fall of the Shadow Elves during the war in heaven.
+In this same period of time, many Elves from the Elven Homelands were banished from their nation for violating the Elder Laws, allegedly by daring to innovate, invent, and experiment with magic in ways that did not correspond to said laws and in defiance of nature and their people’s definition of magic according to the Elder Tomes and disturbingly reminiscent of the events that lead to the fall of the Shadow Elves during the war in heaven.

 As the next 200 years passed, Torion slowly began to change.
 As more and more inquisitive minds and people talented and willing to study magic flock to the city an official ‘Council of Archmages’ began to form.
 The Torinian royal family and royal court became less and less relevant, as they could not handle Torion’s influx of magic casters as well as the council could.
 Finally, the last King of Torion ceded his authority to the Council of Archmages – becoming little more than a figurehead.
 This momentous event in the year 750 B.E. marked the foundation of the Sorcerer City of Notarikon.